Rohit--Sharma/rohit--sharma.github.io/index.md

 ### Recent Updates

-- Our work on "Beyond Fine-tuning: Few-Sample Sentence Embedding Transfer" has been accepted to appear in <a href="http://aacl2020.org/">AACL-IJCNLP 2020</a>.
+- Our work on "Beyond Fine-tuning: Few-Sample Sentence Embedding Transfer" has been accepted to appear in [AACL-IJCNLP 2020](http://aacl2020.org/).